discontented/CSI-5007/_notes/class_notes/june_11.md

 * `p` is a permutation
 * `D` is distance matrix
 	* Throughout all TSP implementations in this course, it is using a matrix.
-	* If the existing graph is not complete, it is "made complete" by setting each nonexisting edge to $\infinity$
+	* If the existing graph is not complete, it is "made complete" by setting each nonexisting edge to $\infty$

 ### Tree Walking
 ```